 While in Santa Cruz, I organized rank-and-file initiatives with and against my union, participated in the direct actions that shut down the San Francisco Financial District after the U.S. invaded Iraq in 2003, worked in a solidarity campaign with predominantly Latino/a campus service workers, participated in direct action against military recruitment, and helped with immigrant justice activism, particularly in actions against border vigilantes in 2005 and during the massive spring demonstrations of 2006.
 I also worked as a teaching assistant in the activist-inspired Community Studies department and mentored many younger student activists.

 From 2007-2012, I lived in Sudbury, Ontario, where my partner had a university teaching job.
 There I was involved in anti-war and Indigenous solidarity activism with Sudbury Against War and Occupation, anti-poverty organizing with Occupy Sudbury and then the Sudbury Coalition Against Poverty, and a support campaign for John Moore, an Ojibwe man fighting a racist conviction that sent him to prison for a decade for a crime he didn’t commit.
 For three years, I was also the primary producer of Sudbury Social Justice News, a semi-regular online compilation of activist-related events and news in Sudbury.
+And during that time, I became a collective member of the Institute for Anarchist Studies and remained so for eight years.

 I moved to Ottawa in 2012 when my partner got a new teaching position.
 Here I have been involved, at various times, in supporting the Criminalization and Punishment Education Project, End Immigration Detention Network, Families of Sisters in Spirit, Fight for $15 and Fairness, Indigenous Peoples Solidarity Movement Ottawa, No One Is Illegal Ottawa, and Raise the Rates.